ral-facilities/inventory-management-system-api/README.md

 ##### MongoDB

-- You must have access to a MongoDB instance with at least one replica set.

 You must have access to a MongoDB instance with at least one replica set and be able to create the following indexes using either MongoDB Compass or a CLI e.g.